Louisiana State University – LSU School of Nursing’s CRNA Program

 The academic portion of the CRNA program is mostly classroom-based, though some courses have online components.
 You’ll be attending the New Orleans campus intermittently throughout the 36-month program.
 The class load is heaviest, in the beginning, allowing you to make a smooth transition into your clinical experience.

 The clinical portion begins in the second semester and includes rotations through many clinical sites in order to provide you with a well-rounded experience.
 An effort will be made, however, to place you within the geographic location of your choice.

 During your clinical experience, you’ll benefit a great deal from LSU School of Nursing’s three human patient simulators.
-The lab has an adult and pediatric simulator which can both be anesthetized, and an emergency care simulator which can be intubated, resuscitated and given emergency room care to include pharmaceuticals.
-The simulation lab also contains fully operational anesthesia machines and a fiberoptic bronchoscopy simulator.
+The lab has an adult and a fiberoptic bronchoscopy simulator.

-You will use the simulation lab to practice basic and advanced anesthetic techniques and to study anesthesia critical incident management.
+You will use the simulation lab to practice basic and to study anesthesia critical incident management.